itsShahain/AutoGrad/README.md

 # **AutoGrad - A Reverse-mode Autodiff and Neural Network Library**

 ## Overview
 Don't be an ML monkey.
-Learn from first principles how backprop works and how to train complex MLP's from first principles.
+Learn how backprop works and how to train complex MLP's from first principles.

 This repository implements a **minimalistic autograd engine** and a basic **neural network library** built from scratch in Python.
 It serves as an educational tool to understand the core mechanics of automatic differentiation and the fundamentals of building and training neural networks.